 My baked leeks are also quite popular here at home.
-In the wintertime we often braise the finely sliced leeks in a good spoonful of butter with a generous dash of nutmeg…
+In the wintertime we often like to braise a bunch of finely sliced leeks in a good couple of spoonful of butter.
+Just let them kind of melt all together until the leeks are extremely soft and smooth.
+Season it all with a generous dash of nutmeg, salt and pepper in the end…

 Leeks Au Gratin with Beer